Microsoft-Web/HOL-MVC4HelpersFormsAndValidation/HOL.md

 1. Press **F5** to run the Application.
 1. The project starts in the Home page.
 Change the URL to **/StoreManager/Create**.
 Verify that the display names match the ones in the partial class (like **Album Art URL** instead of **AlbumArtUrl**)
-1. Click **Save**, without filling the form.
+1. Click **Create**, without filling the form.
 Verify that you get the corresponding validation messages.

 	![Validated fields in the Create page](images/validated-fields-in-create-page.png?raw=true "Validated fields in the Create page")